- The Transition Care Program aims to minimise older people undertaking inappropriate lengths of stay in hospitals.

 Any financial concerns impacting on a person’s capacity to pay the contribution fee should be discussed with the person’s case manager

 - From 1 July 2021 the government introduced a provision to allow people receiving services from transition care to take up to 7 days leave, in total, from their transition care episode.
 The leave can be used for hospital or social reasons and can be taken as single days or longer.

 - If there is an interruption to the TCP episode of care for more than 7 days, the transition care episode must end.
 To recommence TCP care, the person will require a valid Aged Care Assessment Service approval and must commence a new transition care episode directly after another hospital stay.

 Legislation governing the TCP

-The flexible care locations used in the Transition Care Program are legislated by the Aged Care Act 1997 and the aged care principles made under the Act.
+The flexible care locations used in the Transition Care Program are legislated by the Aged Care Act 1997 and the aged care principles made under the Aged Care Act.

 Additionally, the Transition Care Program guidelines 2022 govern the provision and operation of the program.